3L1-23/reco/README.md

 <ol>
 <li>Change the variables for XSS payloads to your URL in run/payloads.py </li>
-<li>Change the interact.sh variable to your URL in run/reco.py</li>
+<li>Change the interact.sh variable to your URL in run/payloads.py</li>
-<li>Set the logdir variable in run/reco.py for logging</li>
+<li>Set the logdir variable in run/payloads.py for logging</li>
-<li>Any other variables that are required are at the top of run/reco.py or in run/payloads.py</li>
-<li>XRDP & SSH are open (SSH is mainly for proxychains type of stuff and you know on xrdp)</li>
-<li>VNC HTML 5 view as main Remote Access Tool</li>
 <li>Change passwords in docker-compose.yml</li>
+<li>Any other variables that are required are at the top of run/payloads.py under Vars section</li>
+<li>VNC HTML 5, XRDP & SSH are Remote Access Tools (SSH is mainly for proxychains type)</li>
 </ol>

 ### Install Docker & Docker Compose

 ```
-sudo bash install_docker_ubuntu.sh
+sudo bash host/install_docker_ubuntu.sh
 ```

 Give your user access to use docker